 A. A Pediatric Surgeon is a general surgeon who has been trained specifically to care for infants, children, and adolescents with surgical problems.
 In addition to four years of medical school, five years of general surgery training and one to two years of research or other additional training, a Pediatric Surgeon receives two additional years of full-time training in the surgical evaluation and management of infants and children.
 Pediatric Surgeons are experienced in caring for a wide variety of problems children may have, ranging from hernias or appendicitis to cancer or serious congenital anomalies.

 A. The office visit is arranged to meet with the surgeon and staff to evaluate your child and discuss what treatment is best.
-If the best treatment includes surgery, the risks, benefits, and alternatives to the treatment will be discussed with you and surgery date will be selected.
-You will generally know the date of your surgery when you leave the office visit.
+If the best treatment includes surgery, the risks, benefits, and alternatives to the treatment will be discussed with you, and a surgery date will be selected.
+You generally will know the date of your surgery when you leave the office visit.

 Q. How will I find out details about surgery time and date?

-A. The parents will receive a phone call from a Nurse to inform you of the surgery date and time as well as the date and time to arrive at USA Children's and Women's Hospital.
-Feeding instructions will also be reviewed during this phone call.
+A. The parents will receive a phone call from a Nurse to inform you of the surgery date and time as well as the date and time to arrive at USA Children's & Women's Hospital.
+Feeding instructions also will be reviewed during this phone call.

 Q. Can I go with my child into the OR and the Recovery Room?